-All students across all departments are provided counseling and mentoring services by faculty members.
-Each faculty member is assigned with a group of students belonging to their subjects.
+Students across all departments and classes are provided counseling and mentoring services by faculty members.
+Each student is assigned to a particular faculty members.
 The performance is monitored regularly and periodically.
 If sufficient progress in terms of attendance and academic performance is not observed, reports are also sent to the HoD for further counseling.
 Apart from academic performance, behavioral traits such as late coming, proper dressing, regularity and other discipline related issues are tracked by the faculty counselor.

 Mentors offer advice and guidance in academic matters.
 They assist the students in finding college resources such as library and e-resources, participating in extra-curricular activities, preparing for paper presentations, mini projects, seminars which involves identification of topic to materials required, notes for certain subjects, etc. They assist students in choosing course, external project also.
 Mentors also inform the students of perceptions about departmental culture such as term tests, department fests, department newsletters, etc. Personal Issue Mentoring Services are also provided with an emphasis on professional and personal problems.